Learning at the College

 I won’t be able to network or meet other students

-At the beginning of the PLT Plus program, you will attend five face-to-face sessions onsite.
+At the beginning of the PLT program, you will attend five face-to-face sessions onsite.
 This will give you the opportunity to meet and network with other students in your program.

 You will also participate in group activities throughout the program where you will work with other students on an assessment.